frig-neutron/entretien-announce/reply_scanner/README.md

 ## Decision history

+### HTTP GCF trigger vs Pubsub-via-HTTP

+Sure HTTP triggers are simple to implement, but they're synchronous with message processing on the GCF side.
+If the GCF takes a long time to process the message, it will eat into the 90-minute daily CPU budget.
+This could become an issue when dealing with attachments, as is the plan.

+Pro:

+- simpler message troubleshooting: a backup subscription on the topic that gives 7d retention to everything the topic got
+- more message replay options: replay by rewinding the sub
+- presumably a more reliable call from the script side, which is less likely to time out

+Con:

+- more complex to make a call: need 2 calls to google oauth API (get a JWT token and exchange it for a Bearer token)
+- need more resources on the GCP side: publisher SA + topic + subs in addition to function.
+- 10 MB payload limit (not really an issue - but it's a limit )

+Conclusion:

+- GCF + HTTP has always been a pain to work with.
+The GAS->Pubsub approach is easy enough to set up ∴ going to use that.
+CYA HTTP GCFs.

 ### Labels vs Read status

 Moving from using labels for marking processed messages to using the `read` status.